mccright/rand-notes/Install-Win-Linux-Subsystem-do-Python.md

 This has links to an excellent 'how to' on Enabling Windows Subsystem for Linux and Installing a Linux distribution into it.
 Most of that content is at: [https://docs.microsoft.com/en-us/windows/wsl/install-win10](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
 And I found the installation manual of your Linux distribution helpful: [https://docs.microsoft.com/en-us/windows/wsl/install-manual](https://docs.microsoft.com/en-us/windows/wsl/install-manual)
-Unless you have a compelling reason to do otherwise, use WSL 2 (*and set it as your default*).
+Unless you have a compelling reason to do otherwise, [use WSL 2](https://docs.microsoft.com/en-us/windows/wsl/compare-versions) (*and set it as your default*) to increase file system performance and support full system call compatibility (*as it runs a full Linux kernel*).

 Then add Windows Terminal: [https://docs.microsoft.com/en-us/windows/terminal/get-started](https://docs.microsoft.com/en-us/windows/terminal/get-started) and [https://github.com/microsoft/terminal/releases/latest](https://github.com/microsoft/terminal/releases/latest)